jaimetur/PhotoMigrator/README.md

 >
 > Also, you can ommit the suffix -photos in both \<SOURCE> and \<TARGET> clients, so, you can just use --source=synology --target=immich to set Synology Photos account 1 as \<SOURCE> client and Immich Photos account 1 as \<TARGET> client.
 >
-> It is important that you configure properly the file 'Config.ini' (included with the tool), to set properly the accounts for your Photo Cloud Service.
->
 > By default, the whole Migration process is executed in parallel using multi-threads (it will detect automatically the number of threads of the CPU to set properly the number of Push workers.
 > The Pull worker and the different Push workes will be executed in parallel using an assets queue to guarantee that no more than 100 assets will be temporarily stored on your local drive, so you don't need to care about the hard disk space needed during this migration process.
 >